Matra: Overview

+Matra, along with Harris Corporation, attempted to position itself as a leading semiconductor operation in Europe, establishing Matra-Harris Semiconducteurs (MHS) in 1979.
+Starting with Harris' CMOS fabrication process and targeting high-performance, high-volume niches, the company diversified into microprocessors and gate arrays, finally recording a profit in 1984.
+To supply its microprocessor production, MHS secured a licensing agreement with Intel in 1981 for the production of Intel's 8086, 8088, 8051 and 8052 families using an NMOS process, alongside Harris' 80C86 and 80C88 parts.
+The company also manufactured memory product designs from Cypress Semiconductor.
+Consolidation in the European semiconductor industry saw AEG acquire 50% of MHS in 1989.

 During 1988, Matra was privatised, at which point Lagardère acquired six per cent of the company's stock; by 1992, his stake in Matra had risen to 25 per cent.
 That same year, the Lagardère Group was radically restructured; acquiring more shares in Matra from Floirat, Daimler Benz and GEC, and Hachette from Floirat, Crédit Lyonnais and Aberly.
 Lagardère merged Matra and Hachette to form Matra Hachette, of which the Lagardère Group held 37.6 per cent.
 Following a share swap in 1994, Lagardère held 93.3 per cent of Matra Hachette's stock.
 During 1996, Matra Hachette was formally merged into the Lagardère Group.

 In February 1999, the firm's defence wing, Matra Hautes Technologies, was merged with French aerospace conglomerate Aérospatiale to form Aérospatiale-Matra.
 During 2003, following poor financial performances within the sector, Matra Automobiles became bankrupt and its assets were sold off once more.
 Instead, Matra decided to concentrate its resources on its remaining interests within the media and aerospace sectors.